yureek/S-HealthStack.github.io/pages/documentation/overview/tutorial.md

 4. Register your app with Firebase and update the `starter-app/app/google-service.json` configuration file.
 Refer to [https://firebase.google.com/docs/android/setup](https://firebase.google.com/docs/android/setup) for details.

-5. Test your app in Android Studio.
+5. Connect your app and the portal study.

+   > In starter-app/app/src/main/res/values/strings.xml, update the lines at the bottom of the file that name your backend system's endpoint and app's project ID, for example:
+   > 	`<string name="research_platform_endpoint">https://shs.dev.ai-service.io</string>`
+   > 	`<string name="research_project_id">1</string>`

+6. Build the app and test.

    > Due to the lack of mature libraries for wearables, testing with the Android Studio emulator is quite limited.
 At this point in time, most of the testing needs to happen in the live app.

-6. Connect your app and the portal study.

-   > <span style="color:red">In starter-app/app/src/main/res/values/strings.xml, update the API endpoint of the backend system and the app's portal ID.</span>

-7. Build the app and test.
+7. Make your app available for downloading.

 ## Onboard the participants